Ottawa Gee-Gees women's ice hockey

 The Ottawa Gee-Gees represent the University of Ottawa in Canadian Interuniversity Sport women's ice hockey.
-Home games are contested at the uOttawa Minto Sports Complex, and the Gee-Gees are members of the Quebec Student Sports Federation.
+Home games are contested at the uOttawa Minto Sports Complex, and the Gee-Gees were former members of the Quebec Student Sports Federation.
+Starting with the 2024-25 season, the Gee-Gees moved into the Ontario University Athletics conference, participating in the East Division.